BAICIL/DeepMRIAge/README.md

 ```

 ## Running The Package
 The following commands will run the models on the included sample data from IXI dataset.
-The first command uses HeadAge model for predicatiing age from head images, the second one utilzes BrainAge model for predicatiing age from brain images, and the last one uses SkullAge model on skull images. **Keep in mind each model should be used only with the image type it was trained on, otherwise it will lead to inconsitent results**
+The first command uses HeadAge model for predicting age from head images, the second one utilizes BrainAge model for predicting age from brain images, and the last one uses SkullAge model on skull images. **Keep in mind each model should be used only with the image type it was trained on, otherwise it will lead to inconsistent results**
 ```
 python3 -u AgePredication_Final.py --inList "IXI_Head_Scan_Age--Input_List.csv"  --model "HeadAge" --ext "nii.gz" --out "IXI_Head_Scan_Age_predication_results"
 python3 -u AgePredication_Final.py --inList "IXI_Brain_Scan_Age--Input_List.csv"  --model "BrainAge" --ext "nii.gz" --out "IXI_Brain_Scan_Age_predication_results"